 - Framework modules: These are core modules of the framework like caching, emailing, theming, security, serialization, validation, EF Core integration, MongoDB integration... etc. They do not have application/business functionalities but makes your daily development easier by providing common infrastructure, integration and abstractions.

 - Application modules: These modules implement specific application/business functionalities like blogging, document management, identity management, tenant management... etc. They generally have their own entities, services, APIs and UI components.

 Open Source Application Modules

 There are some free and open source application modules developed and maintained by the ABP community:

 - Account: Provides UI for the account management and allows user to login/register to the application.

-- Audit Logging: Used to persist audit logs to a database.
+- Audit Logging: Persists audit logs to a database.

 - Background Jobs: Persist background jobs when using the default background job manager.

 - Docs: Used to create technical documentation pages.
 ABP's own documentation already using this module.

 - Identity: Manages roles, users and their permissions, based on the Microsoft Identity library.